-Our Academic Deans know what it takes for students to succeed beyond high school whether it be in college, trade profession, military or in their careers.
+Our Academic Deans know what it takes for students to succeed beyond high school whether it be in college, trade profession, military, or in their careers.
 Once enrolled at Skyline Prep High School, all teens are introduced to what career planning for high school students looks like.
 We want your child to have an early edge on self-reflection, goal setting, building relevant skills, the college application process, and more.

 Preparing for your future is a daunting task and must be planned carefully if you want to be successful.
 There are basic steps to help students plan their future.
 Along with working hard to get the grades necessary in academic courses, part of these steps include evaluating what you enjoy, where you would like to live, how you would like to contribute in life, what kind of civic contribution you can make, completing required ACT or SAT testing, completing applications and pulling it all together!

 Our teams help students realize their potential throughout this process and are there to celebrate their milestones.
 Skyline Education fosters a personal, driven approach with career planning for high school students because we want to see every teenager in Phoenix, AZ, succeed.

 Five Steps to Career Planning

-Reflection and Self-Evaluation –The first step in career planning should be to gather information about yourself to assist in making a decision about a career.
+Reflection and Self-Evaluation –The first step in career planning should be to gather information about yourself to assist in deciding on a career.
 Contact the Academic Dean.

 Exploration –The second step is to explore and research your options.
 Exploring takes your self-assessment a step further by looking at your personal interests, skills, values, and work-life needs and narrowing down areas of possibilities.